kevinjameshilton/CS122B-Billing-Service/README.md

 </table>

 ## Cart Retrieve
-Retrieve's all items from the user's cart with some movie details
+Retrieve's all items from the user's cart with some movie details.
+If the user has the `Premium` Role then we should report back with the "discounted rate".

 ### Path
 ```http